dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 > Set the target and minimum versions to at least **Windows 10 Fall Creators Update (10.0; build 16299.0)**.
 > Previous  versions of Windows 10 do not support .NET Standard 2.0, which is required by Entity Framework Core.

-## Create the database on application startup
+## Add code to create the database on application startup

 Since you want the database to be created on the device that the app runs on, add code to apply any pending migrations to the local database on application startup.
 The first time that the app runs, this will take care of creating the local database.